 Highlights of Singapore Diaries: Day 4 – Exploring the Heart of Singapore City

 It was time to pack the old backpack, check out of the Fragrance Hotel in Geylang and move about four-kilometres west to a more central location of Singapore, and checked myself into the Nuve Urbane Hotel in Lavender.

-Bugis street is great for travellers who love that vibrant street shopping where plenty is going on and a bargain in Singapore can be found.
+Bugis street is excellent for travellers who love that vibrant street shopping where plenty is going on, and a bargain in Singapore can be found.
 Unless you step into the over-priced shopping mall that is in the same precinct.

-If you love a professional massage, Bugis Street, has a handful of massage parlours available to the tourist (no naughty stuff, but can’t speak of them all), the women at front may try to be persuasive, but it’s all in good nature and a fine way to relax after being on your feet for a few hours.
-Just keep in mind that in Singapore, a massages doesn’t come cheap.
+If you love a professional massage, Bugis Street, has a handful of massage parlours available to the tourist (no naughty stuff, but can’t speak of them all), the women at front may try to be persuasive, but it’s all in good nature and an excellent way to relax after being on your feet for a few hours.
+Just keep in mind that in Singapore, a relaxing massage on Bugis Street doesn’t come cheap.

 The Magnificent Clarke Quay

-If fine-dining with gorgeous views is to your liking, there are many riverside restaurants on offer that will cost a fortune, but sometimes it is just great to spurge while on holiday and cherish the beautiful moments that you are experiencing.
+If fine-dining with gorgeous views is to your liking, there are many riverside restaurants on offer that will cost a fortune, but sometimes it is just great to splurge while on holiday and cherishes the beautiful moments that you are experiencing.

-After dinner, you can opt to take a pleasant stroll along the river, or see more of the gorgeous Singapore City night lights with a romantic ferry cruise.
+After dinner, you can opt to take a pleasant stroll along the river, or see more of the beautiful Singapore City night lights with a romantic ferry cruise.

-It’s perfectly set up for a wonderful evening in Clarke Quay, the lovers hub of Singapore.
+It’s correctly set up for a beautiful evening in Clarke Quay, the lover’s hub of Singapore.